Go Back

 Equipment

-• 1 cookie sheet, lined
+• 1 cookie sheet lined with parchment paper

 • 1 food processor